e271828e/Flight.jl/docs/notes/design/framework_spec.md

    name's absence surfacing later as a missing-field error inside correct `f`/guard code (the return-side twin of walkthrough 1).

-### 13.5 Assembly declaration: type-based, kind by declaration shape
+### 13.5 Assembly declaration: type-based, class by declaration shape

 An assembly is a plain struct: fields whose type is `<: AbstractComponent` are its children (field names = path segments), all other fields are inert parameters;